Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/create-objects-and-modify-objects.md

 Enable User Notifiation Contstraints**

-<span style="FONT-WEIGHT: normal">Enable User Notification Constraints is available for effect in task and data sources of the type Object.
-To disable evaluation of the [Uniqueness Constraints](../../../object-class/modify-an-object--or-identifier-domain/data-integrity.md) and [Consistency Constraints](../../../object-class/modify-an-object--or-identifier-domain/data-integrity.md), click to clear** Enable User Notification Constraints<span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal">.
+Enable User Notification Constraints is available for effect in task and data sources of the type Object.
+To disable evaluation of the [Uniqueness Constraints](../../../object-class/modify-an-object--or-identifier-domain/data-integrity.md) and [Consistency Constraints](../../../object-class/modify-an-object--or-identifier-domain/data-integrity.md), click to clear** Enable User Notification Constraints.
 Only constraints of the type Notify user and ask for confirmation to proceed will be disable.